arcmantle/weave/packages/core/library/src/observe/observe.modularization-plan.md

   - Moved history cache, group counters, lastUngrouped window, options store, and group-trim helper into `history.ts`.
   - Updated write paths (set/delete and Map/Set adapters), batch/transaction, undo/redo groups, and configure() to use the new helpers.
   - Fixed minor lint in `history.ts` (explicit return type) and ensured no behavior changes: all observe tests passed.

+- 2025-09-28 — Step 5: Extracted `snapshot-diff.ts` and refactored `observe.ts` to use it.
+  - Moved pristine snapshot cache, deep clone wrapper (with `options.clone`), and `diffValues` (with `options.compare`/`diffFilter`).
+  - Kept `markPristine`/`reset` behavior in `observe.ts` but redirected to new helpers; ensured proxy cache clearing remains.
+  - Verified no behavior changes: diff/pristine/reset and full observe tests passed.